How much income tax do I have to pay?

 Taxable income includes employment income, rental income and money you receive through some government programs.

 Tax credits and deductions reduce the amount of tax you must pay.
-If you paid too much tax, you will get a refund.
+If you pay too much tax, you will get a refund.
 If you did not pay enough, you must pay the difference to the government.
 Find out more about What happens after I file my tax return?

 For More Information

-Last updated: January 11, 2024 4000128
+Last updated: May 31, 2024 4000128